peeldao/proposals/proposals/2023-09-16_payout-reform.md

 ### 1. Payout limit

-Limit payouts to US$4,900 per week.
+Limit payouts to US$5,000 per week.

 ### 2. Payouts to contributors

-Set all current contributor payouts to US$4,900 per week.
+Set all current contributor payouts to US$5,000 per week.

 <img width="685" alt="Screenshot 2023-09-16 at 6 18 55 PM" src="https://github.com/peeldao/proposals/assets/12551741/38253e35-5c03-444f-ab70-6b93c09cae01">

-### 3. Reduction requests
+### 3. Reductions

-Anyone can request a reduction to any individuals payout at any time, including the individual themselves.

-Guiding principles for reduction requests:
+Ratify the following general guiding principles for payout reductions:

+> start

+Contributors should consider reducing their payout if they are no longer able to fulfill responsibilities due to other committments, extended holiday without laptop access, etc.

+Contributors are encouraged to deliver feedback to other contributors in private, 1:1 conversations, not in public.
+The following describes some general principles for giving feedback:
+- Feedback should assume positive intent.
+- Feedback should seek to improve the recipient's abilitiy to contribute, not vilify them.
-- They should be as objective as possible.
+- Feedback should be as objective as possible.
-- They should be in response to a contributor not being able to fulfill their responsibilities.
+- Feedback can be in response to a contributor not being able to fulfill their responsibilities, or other concerns.
-- They are unemotional and not personal.
+- Feedback should be unemotional and not personal.

-- They are not necessarily permanent.
+Payout reductions are not necessarily permanent.

+> end

 ### 4. Contributor freeze